Brixton House Prices Brixton House Prices

 5-Year Average Property Prices in Brixton

-Property prices in Brixton increased by 15.14% in last 5 years.
+Property prices in Brixton decreased by -1.31% in last 5 years.

 The trend shows the general price tendency over the last 5 years, ignoring all month-to-month fluctuations where anomalies - typically over or underpriced property sales - can skew results.
 These monthly variations typically do not have any long-term relevance.